okansungur/drafts/read3..md

 The most popular private key encryption is Advanced Encryption Standard (AES).
 In AES, plain text is divided into 128-bit blocks.
 The secret key, which can be 128, 192, or 256 bits, is expanded into several round keys through a key expansion algorithm

+To date, AES is more secure and more widely used than any other algorithms, including Data Encryption Standard (DES), Triple DES, Twofish, and so on.
+The advantage of secret key encryption is that it is secure and can be used for large volumes of text.
+The disadvantage is that both the sender and the receiver need to use the same key, so key distribution is always an issue.

 <p align="center">